-NEW YORK – Family history firm Ancestry is winding down its health and lifestyle DNA test offering to focus exclusively on the genetic genealogy market.
+NEW YORK – Family history firm Ancestry is winding down its health DNA test offering to focus exclusively on the genetic genealogy market.
 The decision, announced last week, comes amid a general slowdown in the market, yet also showcases the continued viability of ancestry-related applications.

 Ancestry first alerted customers to the change in direction in a blog post last week, saying that it had decided to stop offering its next-generation sequencing-based AncestryHealth test to focus more on family history and genetic genealogy.
 The Lehi, Utah-based company ceased accepting orders on Jan.
 15 and said it will stop supporting existing AncestryHealth customers in July.